firevel/webhook-gateway-laravel-client/README.md

 # Webhook Gateway client for Laravel

-This package is built to share events between micro-services though Webhook Gateway.
+This package is developed to share events between micro-services and 3rd party integrations.

 ## Installation